Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: Annotated Dependency Pairs

 Here, $E^*$ is the reflexive-transitive closure of the edge relation, i.e., $(v,w) \in E^*$ if $v$ reaches $w$ in the proof tree.
 Moreover, let $L_{\C{C}}'(v) = L_{\C{C}}(v)$ for inner nodes $v$ and $L_{\C{C}}'(v) = \iota_{L_{\C{A}}(v)}$ for leaves $v$. \end{definition}

-The following theorem shows that for well-formed proof trees, the complexity of the ADP problem at the root is indeed bounded by the maximum of all complexities at the nodes.
+The following corollary shows that for well-formed proof trees, the complexity of the ADP problem at the root is indeed bounded by the maximum of all complexities at the nodes.

 \begin{restatable}[Complexity Bound from Well-Formed Proof Tree]{corollary}{ComplexityBoundByTree} Let $\F{P} = (V,E,L_{\C{A}},L_{\C{C}})$ be a well-formed proof tree with $L_{\C{A}}(v_1) = \langle \P, \SSS \rangle$ for the root $v_1$ of $\F{P}$.
 Then,